WAVI-ice-sheet-model/WAVIhpc/docs/installation.md

     WAVI will automatically be installed into an Pkg enviroment called `wavi_test`.
 As a user, you do not need to do anything for this to happen.

-    However, should you wish to install WAVI into different environments, please refer to the [advanced functionality page](advanced_usage.md#using-a-local-development-directory-of-wavi) for guidance on how to do this.
+    However, should you wish to install WAVI into different environments, please refer to the [advanced usage page](advanced_usage.md#using-a-local-development-directory-of-wavi) for guidance on how to do this.